Ghost Towns In California

 Cerro Gordo, California

-Cerro Gordo is a privately owned collection of deserted mine camps located in the Inyo Mountains 41 miles southeast of Lone Pine.
-In addition, it is perched at 8,500 feet in the mountains above Owens Lake.
+Cerro Gordo is a privately owned collection of deserted mine camps in the Inyo Mountains 41 miles southeast of Lone Pine.
+It is perched at 8,500 feet above Owens Lake.

-Cerro Gordo’s history dates to 1865 when Pablo Flores discovered mining and smelting points for silver ore in Buena Vista peak.
-After the silver discovery in 1868, it became one of the most famous towns in the west due to its abundance and incredible population of 4,000.
+Cerro Gordo’s history dates back to 1865, when Pablo Flores discovered mining and smelting points for silver ore in Buena Vista Peak.
+After the silver discovery in 1868, it became one of the most famous towns in the West due to its abundance and incredible population of 4,000.
 However, Cerro Gordo’s profit and mine production decreased tremendously by 1920, leaving only ten miners in the area.

 Another significant event that led to this area being considered a ghost town was the fire damage to the Union Mine buildings in 1877.
 Even though the damage was repaired, it left the mine in debt and this unfortunate event, combined with the economic decline of ore, caused Cerro Gordo to end its operations in 1879 and become a ghost town.